Have you ever heard the words, “When the kids are grown, I’ll ___________,” come out of your mouth? What fills that blank for you?

 Facilitating Opportunities for Mom

 Over the years, I have challenged myself in many ways.
 I am constantly seeking to learn how to create new products of true benefit to the modern homeschool community.
-But, much of this would not have come about had I not invested in my own growth.
+But, much of this would not have come about had I not believed in the “opportunities for mom” principle and invested in my own growth.